 Honda Bay Tour

 For some paradise Island hopping from Puerta Princesa, take the Honda Bay tour.
 This day trip will introduce you to three paradise islands: Star Fish Island, Luli Island and Cowrie Island.
-You will find clear water perfect for snorkling, so make sure that you take your swimming gear.
+You will find clear water perfect for snorkelling, so make sure that you take your swimming gear.
 There is a snorkel hire shop on the way in case you need to borrow equipment.

 Star Fish Island was one of my highlights of Palawan.
 You are allowed to hold and touch the star fish, but remember to put them straight back into the sea, because they can die after more than 2-3 minutes out of the water.